Anita Mitchell

 Session title

-Finding and amplifying your place’s soul lines.
+Finding and amplifying your place’s songlines.

 Abstract